The Ultimate Guide to SFDR Reporting and Compliance

 1. Understand the requirements

-Before gathering ESG information for your organization, it’s important to understand what the SFDR legislation requires from your organization type.
-This article is a good place to start.
 Refer to the table of organization types and corresponding EU reporting legislation in the previous section and read the directive that details the reporting requirements for your organization.
 Note that all SFDR reporting is required to be public and pre-contractual.

 2. Outline information needs

-Once you know what information you are required to report, it’s useful to create a document outlining what information needs to be collected and how it will be organized.
 Useful templates with outlines can be found online, but most are behind paywalls or catered to the specific organizations that created them.
 It’s also possible to use a spreadsheet or presentation software to construct your outline, but this can be time consuming and it is easy to miss essential information.

 3. Collect data

-After establishing a framework for collecting and reporting your data, it’s time to turn to your organization for the information.
 Remember that reporting the methodology used to collect and analyze ESG information is a required part of SFDR compliance.
 Collecting information from across large organizations is challenging.
 There is a significant risk of inadvertently missing information or collecting duplicate information that will produce flawed analyses.
-SFDR reporting software like Pulsora has built-in checks to make sure that all information is collected, duplicate information is identified, and analysis with methodology information is automated.

 4. Finalizing SFDR reports

-SFDR reports are not just the raw data collected from the organization — they require careful organization, analysis and presentation.
+SFDR reports are not just the raw data collected from the organization—they require careful organization, analysis and presentation.
 If a robust report outline was used during data collection, it will likely have the necessary steps to construct the report from the collected ESG information in the outline.
-It is part of the SFDR reporting requirements that information and methodology be clear and understandable.
-Organizations that fail to meet a reasonable standard of clarity in their reports could face fines in their EU jurisdictions, even if they believe all necessary information is present.
-Below is a snapshot of an example SFDR report created with Pulsora where information is clear and readable.

 5. Filing and disclosure

-There are only three universal requirements for filing and disclosing SFDR reports according to the EU directive.
-First, all SFDR information must be made public on the reporting organizations’ websites.
-Second, all SFDR information must be presented on a pre-contractual basis to customers, partners, stakeholders, investors, etc. that do business with the organization.
-Third, the European Parliament and Council require access to SFDR information in a manner that can be easily aggregated and analyzed.
 Depending on the EU jurisdiction where your organization is based, your direct reporting requirements can vary.
 Some jurisdictions require direct submission of SFDR reports, some merely require notice of published reports, while others require no direct notification but may still take punitive action if SFDR reports are not easily located on the organization website.

-Simplifying SFDR Compliance with Pulsora
+Simplifying SFDR compliance with Pulsora

 Pulsora is an easy to use, browser-based software platform purpose built for ESG compliance.
 The sustainability management platform walks you step-by-step through the information gathering, organization, analysis, and presentation of all major ESG compliance regulations in the global economy, including SFDR.
 Organizations with complex operations choose Pulsora to simplify and streamline their ESG management and compliance.